-Before the Effective Date Consideration of sustainability risks
+Before the Effective Date As of the Effective Date Consideration of sustainability risks Consideration of sustainability risks

 The sub-fund management's responsible investment approach is centred in ESG-integrated fundamental analysis, proxy voting activities and engagement with investee companies.
 The ESG integration approach is centred in the investment research process, with a focus on fundamental equity research.
 The sub-fund manager's proprietary method projects ESG issues into the discount cash flow models focusing on the cash flow lines, thus influencing target prices of analysed companies.
 The objective is to estimate the net present value of material ESG issues to anticipate events that may result in value creation or destruction.